-Only an expert can restore the airtightness because in most cases the only thing that will help is the complete double glazing unit replacement.
+Only an expert can restore airtightness.
+In most cases, the only thing that will help is the complete double-glazing unit replacement.

-If the problem is detected immediately after installation, in most cases, the faulty window’s glazing units can be replaced under warranty.
+If the problem is detected immediately after installation.
+In most cases, the faulty window glazing units can be replaced under warranty.

 There are situations when installers do not insulate the lining during window installation.
 This can lead not only to fogging of the window but also to the occurrence of mould.